rodrmoya/clusterctl/README.md

 # pi-cluster
-CLI to manage a Kubernetes cluster on Raspberry Pi's
+CLI to manage a Raspberry Pi's cluster